PaoloCalzone/lens-app-1/README.md

 ## 1. lens-app-1-testnet-nextjs

 First iteration with the lens protocol on a nextjs app.
-Interaction with the contracts on the Mumbai testnet, with the mocked whitelisted address for Profile creations.
+Interaction with the contracts on the Mumbai testnet.
 ## 2. lens-app-2-create-profile

-Second iteration with the lens protocol on a nextjs app.

-- mint a profile on testnet
+Implement the authentication logic in order to let the user create a profile.

 ## 3. lens-app-3-follow